 Most of us have learned that talking about our thoughts usually leads us to clearer thinking.
-If the person we talk with not only listens but also asks us a few questions, then all the better.
+If the person we talk with listens and asks us a few questions, then all the better.
 Our reflection is enhanced by dialogue.
-Our thinking becomes clearer when we hear what we say.
+Our thinking becomes more apparent when we hear what we say.

 Our reflection partner does not need to be our coach, does not need to know anything about table tennis and doesn’t even need to have seen our practice segment.
-They just need to ask a good question, listen for our response and maybe “probe” with a follow-up question or two to stimulate us to think deeper and verbalize our thoughts.
+They need to ask the right questions, listen to our response and maybe “probe” with a follow-up question or two to stimulate us to think deeper and verbalize our thoughts.

-Most people find writing about our thinking more difficult than talking about our thinking.
-To put our thoughts into writing takes additional careful thinking.
-To choose the right words to represent our thoughts usually means we need to refine our thinking in order to pick just the right words or phrases.
+Most people find writing thoughts more difficult than talking.
+To put our ideas into writing takes careful thinking.
+To choose the right words to represent our thoughts usually means we need to refine our thinking to pick just the right words or phrases.
 If we are going to “put it on paper” we want it to be “right.”
 Start a journal today.